nnance/homebridge-august-locks/README.md

 **securityToken**: Augusts API Key, currently pulled from a decompiled apk of the August Android App, August may change this api key as they so wish to.
 Use this property to update it if you follow a procedure to obtain the current api key for Augusts API Server.

 **refreshInterval**: duration in seconds that the plugin will poll the API for status changes to keep the lock current when there isn't any major state changes

-## Usage

-* When you change the HomeKit switch to locked, the smart lock with lock the door.
-* When you change the HomeKit switch from locked to unlocked the smart lock will unlock the app.
-* When you use Siri to unlock the door, it will unlock the door and inform you of the status.
-* When you use Siri to lock the door, it will lock the door and inform you of the status.